pauldlynch/SOEStatus/README.md

 - Possibility to register for notifications of server status changes;
 - Reachability checks for known SOE servers to identify network outages vs server status.

+1.2
+---

+- updates to sharing, for mail and twitter (requires iOS 5.0+)
+- rating system
+- feedback option
+- improve UX for Open in Safari

 1.1.1
 -----
 - switch from lp.soe.com to data.soe.com (permanent home)